-Prerequisite: Junior standing or above.
-Written permission of the instructor is required.
-The basis of neurological and physical development as they impact on normal speech and language development.
+Prerequisite: Written permission of the instructor is required.
+The basis of neurological and physical development as they imp5act on normal speech and language development.
 Includes information on cerebral palsy and traumatic brain injury.
-A service learning module is included.
+Service learning module included.

-SP 440 Clinical Audiology (3.00 cr.)
+SP 440 Clinical Audiology

-Prerequisite: SP 301, SP 302.
-A study of hearing and its pathologies; differential diagnosis of hearing disorders in children and adults; speech audiometric procedures; special auditory tests; introduction to hearing aid, selection, and usage.
+Prerequisite: SP 302.
+A study of the assessment of the auditory and balance systems.
+Differential diagnosis of hearing disorders in children and adults, middle ear analysis, speech audiometric procedures, site of lesion assessments, electrophysiological auditory assessments, and behavioral auditory assessments are addressed.